Welcome to the School Council section of the website.

 What do we do?

 The school council organise events to raise money for the school charity.
-They have fortnightly meetings with their class and pass on any suggestions to relevant staff members.
-There have suggestions boxes and worry boxes in every classroom which the school council monitor regularly.
+They have monthly meetings with their class and pass on any suggestions to relevant staff members.
+They have suggestions boxes in every classroom which the school council monitor regularly.

 When do we meet?